 First came Trattoria Cibocchi in Todi (Umbria) in 1996.
 Just one bite of the tagliatelle with shaved truffles and it became the standard to which I have since judged all pasta.1

 A year after that, in 2003, we returned again.
 This time it was our honeymoon.
 For a week, we stayed in an apartment in a small village in the Dolomite Mountains (Veneto).
-The area is close to Austria and in fact, in times past it was part of Austria.
+The area is close to Austria and in fact, has at times in the past been a part of Austria.
 Foods of the region reflect this.
 Casunzei anyone?
 (It's a ravioli-like pasta filled with beets and ricotta, and topped with poppy seeds and butter.)
 How about krapfen?
 (It's a donut filled with either marmalade, cream, or thick dark chocolate ― and then topped with powdered sugar.)

 On certain hikes one encounters herds of cattle.
 This is me, with some bakery pizza I brought along for lunch.

-As my friend (his daughter) went over with us her hiking and food recommendations for our visit to the area, she mentioned that her father thought we should have dinner one night at Ristorante Pizzeria Alpino, in Vodo di Cadore.
+As my friend (the retired diplomat's daughter) reviewed with us her hiking and food recommendations for our visit to the area, she mentioned that her father thought we should have dinner one night at Ristorante Pizzeria Alpino, in Vodo di Cadore.
 And, that I should order the stinco di maiale.

 It was the first time he had mentioned a specific dish.
 It was also the first time I’d heard of stinco di maiale.
 It's braised pork meat that, with just a slight pull of the fork, detaches from its rather substantial bone.
 Alpino serves it with polenta and a brown jus specked with bits of rosemary.